 “Everyone in the system knows roughly what a given case is ‘worth.’
 By balancing the seriousness of the crime and the defendant’s record (how much time the prosecution wants the defendant to do), against the strength of the evidence and the skill of the defense lawyer (how likely the prosecution is to get a conviction), a specific deal is arrived at.”
 (How Can You Defend Those People: The Making of a Criminal Lawyer, James S. Kunen (McGraw-Hill).)

-Standard deals are typically not written down anywhere.
+Standard deals often aren't written down anywhere.
 Defense lawyers have to figure out what the “going price” is in a particular jurisdiction for the crime the defendant is charged with.
-Lawyers often find out by asking around among their colleagues.
+Lawyers frequently find out by asking around among their colleagues.
 Also, some public defender offices keep internal records that they may share with private defense counsel.
-Because lawyers tend to be clannish, it can often be very difficult for a self-represented defendant to learn about a standard deal.
-The best place to start, however, even for a layperson, may be a local public defender.

 A number of other factors may influence particular plea bargains, including: